 - Collection will be arranged within ten working days.

-- Items must be left outside your property on the scheduled day, in an accessible position (unless you have paid an additional fee to have the items removed from indoors).
+- Items must be left outside your property on the scheduled day, in an accessible position.

 Re-use and recycle options